 A baffle is a contraption that is used to stop animals from climbing.
-Not only will it help stop raccoons, but a baffle should also prevent squirrels.
+Not only will it help stop raccoons, but a baffle should also prevent squirrels from climbing.
 I think baffles (wrap-around style) look like the cones that are put around a dog’s neck after they have been neutered!

 Which baffle you should buy depends on the size and shape of your feeder pole.
-I wrote a complete guide to baffles, which should help you decide which ones you need!
+I wrote a complete guide to baffles, which should help you decide which one you need!

 Unfortunately, I found out that wrap-around baffles don’t work 100% of the time against raccoons.
 I have the following baffle installed on the pole in my backyard.
 Somehow, the raccoon that you see at the beginning of this article was able to maneuver his way around it!